hXtreme/2022-be521-project/README.md

 ```

 A model corresponding to the pipeline will be trained, and predictions will be stored as a `mat` file
-with an appropritate name under `./preds`.
+with an appropriate name under `./preds`.
 Since, in this example we also pass `dump_model=True`, after training the
 pipeline will be pickled and stored in `./models` under a folder with an appropriate name
 for each of the three subjects.